mathieuprog/fluent-graphql/README.md

   .makeExecutable();
 ```

-Remove entities that are not included in the list:
+Remove entities from an array that are not included in the exhaustive list:

 ```javascript
 Document